alexbykoff/array-cop/README.md

 [![GitHub version](https://badge.fury.io/gh/tomkallen%2Farray-cop.svg)](https://badge.fury.io/gh/tomkallen%2Farray-cop) [![Build Status](https://travis-ci.org/tomkallen/array-cop.svg?branch=master)](https://travis-ci.org/tomkallen/array-cop)

 :cop: Arraycop is a dependency-free vanilla JS nano-library / npm module that deals with arrays.
-It is just an utility tool that makes life easier and also does some maths for you.
+It is just an utility tool that makes life easier and also does some maths for you. :police_car:

 ##Current features:

-:police_car: Flatten nested arrays
+ Flatten nested arrays
-:police_car: Remove all the duplicates
+- Remove all the duplicates
-:police_car: Pick any random item in any range
+- Pick any random item in any range
-:police_car: Calculate the sum of all Number items
+- Calculate the sum of all the Number items
-:police_car: Calculate Arithmetic mean
+- Calculate an Arithmetic mean
-:police_car: Calculate Geometric mean
+- Calculate a Geometric mean
-:police_car: Find a median
+- Find a median
-:police_car: Convert to frequency matrix object
+- Convert to the frequency matrix object
-:police_car: Log an array breakdown
+- Log an array breakdown
+- Remove all the empty items from the nested arrays

 ----------